Folate and PCOS

 A recent study showed that folate, the active form, has beneficial effects on metabolic profiles in women with PCOS.
 The study was a randomized controlled trial, considered the “gold standard” of research.
 In the study, 5 mg of folate supplementation, compared with 1 mg and a placebo, resulted in better glucose metabolism and better cholesterol lab values in women with PCOS.

 The average prenatal vitamin has between 600-1000mcg (1 mg) of folic acid or folate, so to reach 5 mg another supplement may be needed.
 While there is little risk associated with folate supplementation, it is recommended to speak with your physician before taking folate for PCOS or any other supplement.
+They may recommend considering a myo-inositol supplement to improve PCOS symptoms.
+Check out this blog on the benefits of inositol for more information.

 This piece was contributed by a guest writer for Shady Grove Fertility, a leading fertility and IVF center of excellence.
 SGF offers patients individualized care, innovative financial options, over 30 accepted insurance plans, and pregnancy rates among the highest of all national centers.
 SGV has 19 full-service and 6 satellite locations across Maryland, Pennsylvania, Virginia, and Washington, D.C.